 Executive Director: Cathy Murphy

-– This Government of Canada webpage contains information on IEC visas.
+– Find information on IEC work permits in our IEC section.
 These open work permits allow citizens of Ireland to work in Canada for up to two years.

 – The Embassy of Ireland in Ottawa.